Skip to main content

 Quickstart

 No account and no upload.
-Critiq reads your files and prints findings right in the terminal.
+Critiq reads your files and prints findings in the terminal.

 bash